 For other services, like credit card processing, ask your point of sale solution about partnerships.
 Here at KORONA, we don’t operate as a credit card processing company, but we integrate with many and are happy to put you in contact with different options.

 Each business is different, and not all analytics will be useful to your store.
-But consider these (alongside some great POS hardware tools) to figure out which might be beneficial to you.
+But consider these (alongside some advanced POS hardware tools) to figure out which might be beneficial to you.

 Individual Product Reports – Check how quickly items are moving and how much revenue and profit they are bringing in.
 You can break down these reports by time period as well.
 This is especially helpful for analyzing seasonal items.